 (The UNITED STATES, 1865-1900 – continued)

 The Sioux had been on the warpath since 1862.
 That year they massacred or captured almost 1,000 people on the Minnesota frontier.
-In 1863, 38 Dakota Sioux were convicted of taking part in the massacre and hanged, in the town of Mankato, Minnesota, before a crowd of angry whites in the largest public execution in U.S. history.
+In 1863, 38 Dakota Sioux were convicted of taking part in the massacre and hanged in the town of Mankato, Minnesota, before a crowd of angry whites in the largest public execution in US history.

-Between 1869 and 1876, two hundred battles were fought between the U.S. army and Indians – the Cheyenne, Blackfoot, Arapaho and the Sioux.
+Between 1869 and 1876, two hundred battles were fought between the US army and Indians – the Cheyenne, Blackfoot, Arapaho and the Sioux.
 The Indians had acquired the white man's rifles and were excellent marksmen.
 There was no leader who united the tribes.
-Tribes had been fighting tribes, and the U.S. allied itself with some tribes, who became for some the so-called good Indians, against the others.
+Tribes had been fighting tribes.
+And there were tribes who made peace with the US and served as its allies, to become known as the "good Indians."

 Newspapers had been characterizing the fight by the continent's oldest inhabitants to preserve their land for their use as "savagery."
 The ethos of economic development that had taken hold among people of European ancestry gave rise to justification for the confiscation of territory: the Indians, it was claimed, were not properly exploiting the lands that they considered theirs.

-In 1875, prospectors discovered gold in the Black Hills of South Dakota, holy ground to the Sioux and an area that the U.S. government had promised the Sioux would be theirs forever.
-General Sheridan of the U.S. Army held back the gold seekers for awhile, but eventually they broke through, and attacks by the Sioux against the intruders followed.
-The Sioux and neighboring Cheyenne defied the U.S. and gathered under the Sioux chieftain, Sitting Bull, to fight for their land.
-And in the spring of 1876 they were victorious in two skirmishes against the U.S. cavalry sent against them by General Sheridan.
+In 1875, prospectors discovered gold in the Black Hills of South Dakota, holy ground to the Sioux and an area that the US government had promised the Sioux would be theirs forever.
+General Sheridan of the US Army held back the gold seekers for a while, but eventually they broke through, and attacks by the Sioux against the intruders followed.
+The Sioux and neighboring Cheyenne defied the US and gathered under the Sioux chieftain, Sitting Bull, to fight for their land.
+And in the spring of 1876 they were victorious in two skirmishes against the US cavalry sent against them by General Sheridan.

-Copyright © 2003-2014 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.